-The museums maintain extensive research collections, provide public education programs, and house exhibits that reflect the history and culture of Alabama.
+UA Museums is a museum system that include five public museums, two research departments, and an Emmy-winning public television show.
+The museums maintain extensive research collections, with strengths in vertebrate paleontology and archaeology, and develop interdisciplinary research programs across the University that focus on museum-based research.
+The museums provide public education programs, and present exhibits that reflect the natural history, and culture of Alabama.
 The University of Alabama Museum facilities are available for rent after hours for special events.

 UA's Alabama Museum of Natural History is located in historic Smith Hall, 427 6th Avenue, Tuscaloosa, at the northeast corner of the campus quadrangle.
 The Grand Gallery, surrounded by ornate Corinthian columns leading to a majestic glass roof, is one of the most beautiful interiors on The University of Alabama campus—perhaps in Alabama.
 It exhibits the only meteorite known to have struck a human, a 63-foot replica of our state fossil (Basilosauras cetoides), as well as fossils, rocks, and minerals from the Coal Age, Dinosaur Age, and Ice Age.
 The Museum’s scientific collections are available for academic research in adjacent Mary Harmon Bryant Hall and are accessible by appointment.

 Year-round adventures offered include field trips, workshops, presentations, school group activities, and special paleontological or archaeological projects, as well as foreign and domestic nature travel.